avramandrei/BERT-Sequence-Labeling/README.md

 # Training

 To train a model, use the `train.py` script.
-This will start training a model that must predict the labels from the column specified by the `[predict_column]` parameter.
+This will start training a model that must predict the labels of the column from the input files specified by the `[predict_column]` parameter.

 ```
 python3 train.py [path_train_file] [path_dev_file] [tokens_column] [predict_column] [lang_model_name]